icepack/icepack/doc/README.md

 from this directory.
 This will create a website under the directory `build/html/` that you can view by navigating to `<path/to/icepack>/doc/build/html/index.html` in your browser.

-The documentation for icepack is built using [sphinx](http://www.sphinx-doc.org/en/stable/).
-To build the documentation locally, you'll need sphinx, an extension for adding bibtex citations, and the Read the Docs theme.
-You can install all of them by executing the following:

-    pip3 install sphinx sphinxcontrib-bibtex sphinx_rtd_theme

-The API documentation is built automatically using the `sphinx-apidoc` tool.
-To search through the source code, this tool imports every module in icepack, which means also importing large parts of firedrake.
-If you've installed firedrake in a virtual environment, you'll need to have activated the firedrake virtual environment and installed sphinx this virtual environment too.
-Without first activating the firedrake virtual environment, the documentation tool will be unable to import any of the firedrake modules and in turn any of the icepack modules.